Experts in Baja Active Travel

-Sea kayaking along the coast of Baja, California, is a dream of many paddlers.
+The outdoor activity of most renown in Baja is sea kayaking.
+A sea kayak tour along the coast of Baja, California, is a dream of many paddlers.
 Dramatic mountains fall into the brilliantly-turquoise waters of the Gulf of California, also known as the Sea of Cortez, one of the world’s healthiest and most pristine marine ecosystems.
 Here, gorgeous white-sand beaches make for idyllic camps while crystalline waters provide stunning snorkeling opportunities.
 It’s a soul-nourishing, peaceful place filled with life.
-Underwater is a host of brightly covered fish.
-Often as we kayak we see dolphins, porpoises and mantas.
-From January to April we also often get to watch whales of different types including blue whales, fin and even orcas!
+Underwater is an orchestra of brightly colored fish and in some places, magical corals.
+Often as we kayak we see dolphins, porpoises, and mantas.
+From January to April while kayaking in the Sea of Cortez, we also often get to watch whales of different types including blue whales, fin, minke, and even orcas!
 It's easy to see why kayaking Baja should be on every paddler's bucket list.

 We also offer sea kayaking on the Pacific Coast side of Baja where massive sand dunes meet crashing surf.
 Our paddling is in the protected lagoons, where gray whales also visit to calve and nurse their young.
 Trips here are easily combined with our whale watching camp and our hiking adventures to the prehistoric cave paintings of Baja.